ACTS

 Based on other historical events, scholars are able to date the Apostle Paul's arrival in Antioch in the summer of A.D.
 43. The authorship of Paul's first Epistle ranges from 5 to 8 years later, A.D.
 48-51.
 Nowhere in any of his Epistles does he use the term disciple or discipleship.
 In fact, Acts 21:16 is the final use of the term disciple for any NT author.
 Thereafter, the terms: "Christian", "believer", "brother," and "saint" are used to refer to members of the heavenly Body of Christ.

-Unless we're talking about the earthly followers of Jesus of Nazareth or specific individuals mentioned in Acts, we should seek to avoid using either the term disciple or discipleship when speaking of Christian believers.
+Unless we're talking about the earthly followers of Jesus of Nazareth or specific individuals mentioned in Acts, like the Apostle Paul we should seek to avoid using either the term disciple or discipleship when speaking of Christian believers.
 Christians are in union with the Risen and Ascended Christ and our position is heavenly!
 DRS

 Mail this article to a friend